centreon/centreon-stream-connector-scripts/README.md

 gpgcheck=0
 enabled=1" > /etc/yum.repos.d/canopsis.repo
 ```

-And finally install connector with Yum
+2. install connector with Yum
 ```
 yum install canopsis-connector-centreon-stream-connector
 ```

+**Enable the connector :**

-2. add a new "Generic - Stream connector" output on the central-broker-master (see the official documentation)
+1. add a new "Generic - Stream connector" output on the central-broker-master (see the official documentation)
-3. export the poller configuration (see the official documentation)
+2. export the poller configuration (see the official documentation)
-4. restart services 'systemctl restart cbd centengine gorgoned'
+3. restart services 'systemctl restart cbd centengine gorgoned'

-If you modify this script in development mode ( directly en centreon host ), you will need to restart
+If you modify this script in development mode ( directly into the centreon host ),
-the Centreon services (at least the centengine service).
+you will need to restart the Centreon services (at least the centengine service).

 ### Configuration